MNLepage08/YCNG-233/README.md

   - Preprocessing: Parse dates, Resample (sum / mean), Create X lags, Create Y outputs.
   - Evaluation metrucs: Mean absolute error (MAE), Root mean sqared error (RMSE), Mean absolute percentage error (MAPE), Symmetric mean absolute percentage error (sMAPE).
   - [Evaluation Strategy: ](https://machinelearningmastery.com/backtest-machine-learning-models-time-series-forecasting/) k-fold Cross Validation Does Not Work For Time Series Data and Techniques That You Can Use Instead.
 Train-Test split that respect temporal order of observations.
 Multiple Train-Test splits that respect temporal order of observations.
 Walk-Forward Validation where a model may be updated each time step new data is received.
+  - Simplest model (Benchmark): Prediction = mean of the time series, Prediction = the last seen value.
   - ARIMA Family model: No trend & seasonality -- AR(p), MA(q), ARMA(p, q).
 Trend with no seasonality -- ARIMA(p, d, q).
 Trend & sesasonality: SARIMA(p, d, q)(P, D, Q, s).
   - Exponential Smoothing: Suitable method when no clear trend or seasonality can be observed.